Motor skill: Gender differences

-The basal ganglia are an area of the brain where gender differences in brain physiology is evident.
+The basal ganglia are an area of the brain where gender differences in brain physiology are evident.
 The basal ganglia are a group of nuclei in the brain that is responsible for a variety of functions, some of which include movement.
-The globus pallidus and putamen are two nuclei of the basal ganglia which are both involved in motor skills.
+The globus pallidus and putamen are two nuclei of the basal ganglia that are both involved in motor skills.
 The globes pallid-us is involved with the voluntary motor movement, while the putamen is involved with motor learning.
 Even after controlling for the naturally larger volume of the male brain, it was found that males have a larger volume of both the globus pallidus and putamen when compared to females.

 The cerebellum is an additional area of the brain important for motor skills.
 The cerebellum controls fine motor skills as well as balance and coordination.
 Although women tend to have better fine motor skills, the cerebellum has a larger volume in males than in females, even after correcting for the fact that males naturally have a larger brain volume.

 Hormones are an additional factor that contributes to gender differences in motor skill.
 For instance, women perform better on manual dexterity tasks during times of high estradiol and progesterone levels, as opposed to when these hormones are low such as during menstruation.

 An evolutionary perspective is sometimes drawn upon to explain how gender differences in motor skills may have developed, although this approach is controversial.
 For instance, it has been suggested that men were the hunters and provided food for the family, while women stayed at home taking care of the children and doing domestic work.
 Some theories of human development suggest that men's tasks involved gross motor skill such as chasing after prey, throwing spears and fighting.
-Women, on the other hand, used their fine motor skills the most in order to handle domestic tools and accomplish other tasks that required fine motor-control.
+Women, on the other hand, used their fine motor skills the most in order to handle domestic tools and accomplish other tasks that required fine motor control of the muscles.